 An intimate look at Hiwa K’s video and sculpture installation, The Bell Project, originally presented at the 2015 Venice Biennale and filmed while installed at MoMA PS1 in New York City in 2020.
 For The Bell Project, the artist worked with an Italian foundry to make a bronze bell out of U.S. and European military waste gathered in his native Iraq.
 Hiwa K discusses this simple but potent depiction of the circulation of materials and his desire to make artwork that is understandable to those who may feel intimidated by contemporary art.

-From the New York Close Up series; Premieres March 4
+From the New York Close Up series; Premiered March 4

 In her second feature with Art21, Meriem Bennani discusses the ways that her signature blend of sculpture and video have helped her to express herself where language has failed.
 The film includes an in-depth look at Bennani’s most recent exhibitions, including a solo show titled Party on the CAPS at Clearing Gallery, Bushwick and her MISSION TEENS installation at the 2019 Whitney Biennial.
 Both works deal with the French-speaking culture in Bennani’s home country of Morocco and the effects of colonization, immigration, and diaspora.

-From the Extended Play series; Premieres March 18
+From the Extended Play series; Premiered March 18

 Produced over ten years since Art21 first filmed with the artist, this new film with Krzysztof Wodiczko gives an in-depth look at the artist’s 2020 site-specific commission at Madison Square Park.
 Titled Monument, the work projects video likenesses and spoken narratives of resettled refugees onto the Park’s 1881 monument to Admiral David Glasgow Farragut.